Neck pain – the causes and how to prevent it

 Physiotherapy

-If your back hurts, physiotherapy might help.
-This means doing special exercises and treatments to make your back feel better.
+If your neck hurts, physiotherapy might help.
+This means doing special exercises and treatments to make your neck feel better.
 Reasons you might need physiotherapy include muscle strains, stiff joints, or after a small injury.

 Medication